One Day at a Time (1975 TV series): Remake

 Gloria Calderon Kellett and Mike Royce developed a new version of the series, with a Latino cast, for Netflix, beginning in 2017.
 Norman Lear also returned for the remake as executive producer.
 The ensemble is led by Justina Machado, with Rita Moreno, Stephen Tobolowsky, Isabella Gomez, Marcel Ruiz, and Todd Grinnell in supporting roles.
 Pam Fryman directed the pilot episode.

 Several members of the original cast and production crew returned in various capacities throughout the series run.
 Patricia Fass Palmer returned as a producer for the remake; Mackenzie Philips had a recurring role as drug and alcohol counsellor, Pam; Glenn Scarpelli appeared in the season three episode "The First Time"; and Michael Lembeck directed the season one episode "Sex Talk".

+The final season of the remake series screened in 2020.